 - a.
-You have licensed the FlexNet Manager for Oracle product, or the FlexNet Manager for Microsoft product, and - b.
+You have licensed the FlexNet Manager for Datacenters product, and - b.
 You want this instance of FlexNet Inventory Scanner to collect Oracle inventory, or Microsoft SQL Server inventory, from the target device,

-!
-Important: Do not edit this file!
+🎐 Important: Do not edit this file!

 Tip: Take note of the revision number in the first line of the InventorySettings.xml file for future reference.
 Set a reminder for yourself in your preferred tool to check the revision number of InventorySettings.xml after future updates of the Application Recognition Library.
 If the revision changes, you should manually update all the copies you manually deployed.
 These changes allow the inventory tool to stay abreast of inventory changes necessary to support the latest Oracle or SQL Server licenses.